There are no job openings at the moment, but check with us periodically for new opportunities.

 This position is likely 10 hours/wk but could escalate to 20-25 hours/wk depending on need.

-• Be the primary driver of Development for Big Bowl of Ideas.
-You will be a champion for the company’s mission, and work to grow our client base.
+• Be the primary driver of Business Development for Big Bowl of Ideas.
+Working with our President, you will be a champion for the company’s mission, and work to grow our client base.

 • Build on existing research on grant or B2B opportunities in the fields of social justice, economic justice, arts, media and movement building for projects and initiatives that operate at the axis of culture for social change.